 5 Reasons To Wear Sunscreen Everyday

-Sunscreen has provided humans with a safe and reliable way to protect our skin from exposure to the sun.
+Sunscreen is a safe and reliable way to protect our skin from exposure to the sun.
 Unfortunately, not all of us choose to take advantage of this, making every excuse to not use this helpful skincare product on a regular basis.
-If you have been avoiding sunscreen, here are five important reasons you should reconsider.
+If you have been avoiding sunscreen, here are five important reasons to reconsider.

 #1 – It helps to slow the aging process.

 You may feel like you have a healthy, youthful glow after you get a bit of sun but, the truth is, you are doing damage to your skin by getting sun exposure.
-Over time, this damage will increase the aging process in the skin, causing it to lose elasticity, increasing wrinkles and darkening age spots.
+Over time, this damage will increase the aging process in the skin, causing it to lose elasticity, increase wrinkles, and darken age spots.

-The best anti-aging solution for anyone can be wearing sunscreen on a daily basis and avoid extended tanning sessions.
+The best anti-aging solution for anyone can be wearing sunscreen on a daily basis and avoiding extended tanning sessions.

 #2 – It can help improve the appearance of hyperpigmentation.

 Many people develop different forms of hyperpigmentation over time.
 Women, for example, often develop melasma after giving birth, creating darker spots around the edge of the forehead and jawline.
 People with acne can also develop acne scarring that leaves darker areas of skin around the face.

 Sun exposure can darken existing discolorations, making them appear worse and more noticeable.
 Sunscreen acts as a barrier between the sun’s destructive UV rays and your skin, shielding it from further damage.
 The active ingredients in sunscreen work to absorb UV rays before they have a chance to reach your skin, keeping any existing pigmentation from darkening further.